paynl/sdk-alliance/README.md

 \Paynl\Config::setApiToken('****************************************');
 ```

-Now you're ready to make some calls
+Now you're ready to use the SDK.